-- Cover the wok with its lid, boil over high heat, and reduce to medium-low heat for about 8 minutes or until cooked through.
+- Cover the wok with its lid, boil over high heat, and reduce to medium-low heat for about 8 minutes or until cooked.

-For best results, use a dome-shaped cover so that when condensation forms, the steam won’t fall directly onto the bao buns.
+For best results, use a dome-shaped cover so the steam won’t fall directly onto the bao buns when condensation forms.

 You don’t want the bao buns to become soggy.

 How Do You Steam Frozen Bao Buns?

 You can steam frozen bao buns in any one of the methods we mentioned above.
 You make sure that you do not cook it too long.

 If you’re in a hurry, preheating the frozen bao buns in a microwave is the easiest and faster way to cook them.